Skip to content

 This is a work in progress.

-This repository contains code for wireless game controller firmware meant to run on Nordic's nRF52840 chip.
+This repository contains code for wireless game controller firmware meant to run on Nordic's nRF52 and nRF54L chips.

 How to use

-The controller will go to sleep after 10 minutes of inactivity when connected and after 1 minute when not connected.
-To wake it up press the "start" button (the one in the top left corner on the Flatbox rev7 and wherever you wired it on handwired devices).
+When the controller is not connected over USB, it will go to sleep after 10 minutes of inactivity when connected over Bluetooth and after 1 minute when not connected.
+To wake it up press the system button.

 The controller can be paired with one device at a time.